-It's worth mentioning that format discrimination studies never use null tests.
-Null test is more accurate and more convenient than traditional listening tests.
-In a null test we're listening to the difference between two versions of a file (so we are not comparing A to B, we are simply listening to [A - B]).
-As a null test doesn't use comparison, it doesn't rely on auditory memory and the use of blind test (ABX) is not required.
-The test procedure is a simple sound detection in silence - and this is a huge benefit.
-The null test is like examining things under a magnifying glass, it magnifies small differences a thousandfold, however it is also a disadvantage, as a null test is much more susceptible to errors, especially errors that may lead to false positive results (for example, low level intermodulation distortion that would be masked in normal tests can falsify the results).
+It's worth mentioning that format discrimination studies neglect null tests for some reason.
+As in a null test we don't compare the audio samples with each other, the test procedure doesn't rely on auditory memory and the use of blind test (ABX) is not required (in a null test we're listening to the difference between two versions of a file; we are not comparing A to B, we are simply listening to [A - B]).
+The test procedure is a simple sound detection in silence, which is a huge benefit.
+Null test is similar to examining things under a magnifying glass, it magnifies small differences a thousandfold, however it is also a disadvantage, as a null test is much more susceptible to errors, especially errors that may lead to false positive results (for example, low level intermodulation distortion that would be masked in normal tests can falsify the results).

 Another concept which is often misunderstood is the effect of training.
 Training is a learning process, similar to learning the letters of an alphabet or learning the road signs.
 Learning improves 'pattern recognition', but the absolute limits of our perception don't change.
 The difference between a trained listener and a non-trained listener is that a trained listener knows what to look for, which part of the music to pay attention to.